luecu/oo_boot_camp_2018-06-04_java/README.md

 the code in IntelliJ 2017 by JetBrains.
 Adapt as necessary for your environment.

 ## IntelliJ setup
-Note: The original was setup to use Java SDK 10
+Note: The original was setup to use Java SDK 10 and JUnit 5.

 Open the reference code:
 - Download the source code from github.com/fredgeorge